-Distance Learning students are not required to be present for the commencement exercises at the Stockton campus, but are always welcome.
-Candidates for graduation who wish to participate in the commencement ceremony held on the Stockton campus must complete an Application for Graduation form (available from the Department of Distance Learning) and present a notarized affidavit attesting to current involvement in Christian ministry at a local church.
+Distance Learning students are not required to be present for the commencement exercises at the Stockton campus, but are welcome to participate.
+Candidates for graduation who wish to participate in the commencement ceremony held on the Stockton campus must complete an Application for Graduation form (available from the Department of Distance Learning).
 Distance Learning students who have qualified for graduation, may receive their degree by mail or in person at the Stockton campus.